The Remix Mantra

 No Worries.

-The Blood Sugar Reality
+The Added Sugar Cycle

-Remove added sugars, and your energy system finds its natural rhythm.
-No more afternoon crashes.
-No more sugar cravings that hijack your food decisions.
+Eliminate added sugars, and your energy system finds its natural rhythm.

-What “No Sugar” Actually Means
+What Remix Means by “No Sugar”

 This isn’t about restriction—it’s about precision.
 When you choose sweetness consciously (honey in your tea, berries with your yogurt), you’re in control.
 When sugar is hidden in your pasta sauce and salad dressing, the food industry is making your choices for you.

-Why This Principle Changes Everything
+Why This Changes Everything

 Ready to see how this works in real life?
 Our Top 10 Playlists for Sweeteners show you exactly how to satisfy your sweet tooth while keeping your energy stable and your body happy.

-The Grain Reality Check
+The Grain Reality

 The grain industry has convinced us that wheat is essential, but humans thrived for thousands of years eating roots, vegetables, fruits, nuts, seeds, and animal proteins.
 Wheat became dominant because it’s cheap to grow and has a long shelf life—not because it’s nutritionally superior.